Children love to play with puppets and there are many educational reasons to play with them.

 - Other creative waste items like cotton wool for beards or ribbon or wool

-- Have a box or basket with all sorts of bits and pieces available to put onto the DIY paper bag puppet.
-(This is a great way to encourage your child to use their imagination and is always handy for other creative activities.)
+Have a box or basket with all sorts of bits and pieces available to put onto the DIY paper bag puppet.
+(This is a great way to encourage your children to use their imagination and is always handy for other creative activities.)

 How to Make a Paper Bag Puppet